10 Best Bars in Honolulu for Drinks, Dancing and Live Music

 4 Bar 35

 Beer connoisseurs can find haven in Honolulu when they visit Bar 35.
 Situated in downtown Chinatown, this casual, upscale bar presents over 150 brews from over 20 different countries.
 Belgian to American, lager to porter, there is something that will suit every taste.
 Also, sake and a creative list of classic and house specialty cocktails are available.
 If you are daring, try their signature Cherry Bloom Princess or Red Lantern.
 Local DJs and live music keep the atmosphere upbeat and animated while catering to a mixed crowd.
+Happy is awesome here with exotic cocktails for just a few dollars, and the happy hour is actually hours.
 (808-537-3535)

 3 Amuse Wine Bar